Chart Color Schemes

 Health outcomes in Clinton are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Clinton's health indicators show below-average results compared to national averages.
+Clinton's health indicators show below-average results compared to national averages for common health conditions among its general population.

 Frequently Asked Questions - Health